WELCOME TO GIS G/1

 The children at this age have begun to notice differences, as well as similarities, among groups of people.
 The customs and experiences of the students reflect the diversity in their backgrounds.
 Activities, such as dramatization and discussion, encourage the sharing of information about nationalities, helping the students to learn about various cultures, while providing them valuable lessons in the tolerance of differences and the appreciation of similarities.

 The power of visual and musical expression has strong appeal to young learners, and can inspire inquiry into the nature of the creative processes, aesthetic perceptions and critical thinking.
 Hands-on activities include drawing, painting and viewing art, as well as composing, singing and listening to music.
 Each year, the elementary school students produce a great variety of visual artifacts, put on stage performances and sing in a school concert.
-Our many activities encourage students to explore alternative forms of expression?drawing, painting, performing and singing.
+Our many activities encourage students to explore alternative forms of expression such as, drawing, painting, performing and singing.
 Creative talents are cultivated, leading to the intrinsic satisfaction of being part of an aesthetically enriching experience.

 Children require daily exercise that promotes healthy physical, social and cognitive development.
 Skills acquired and used on the playground are no less important than those learned in class.
 Practical experiences gained involve learning teamwork, discipline and respect for rules, along with the athletics and games.